minkeymouse/dfm-python/README.md

 ### Example 4: Fast Reuse with `load_pickle`

-Once a model has been trained you can reload it instantly for forecasting/nowcasting without re-running EM:
+Once a model has been trained you can reload it instantly for forecasting without re-running EM:

 ```python